michaelyatco/choredoor/ChoreDoorNextSteps.md

   ...
 ```

-Refresh the page and play through multiple rounds.
-Enjoy the sheer randomness through which the images appear!
+Refresh the page, play through multiple rounds, and enjoy the sheer randomness through which the images appear.

-Wow!
-Now you have a legitmate scoreboard that reflects your current winning streak and records your highest streak.
-You also have every possible combination of doors and the images that hide behind them.
-See if you can think of any other features from your favorite games that would integrate well with ChoreBot!
+Amazing!
+Not only do you have a legitmate scoreboard that reflects your current winning streak and records your highest streak; but you also have every possible combination of doors and the images that hide behind them.
+See if you can think of any other features from your favorite games that would integrate well with ChoreBot.